simplyequipped/pyjs8call/README.md

 **TX Monitor**

-Monitor the JS8Call transmit text box for provided messaged.
-Notification of a completed message transmission is handled by callback function.
+Monitor the JS8Call transmit text box for provided messages.
+Notification of a completed message transmission is handled via callback function.

 ### Examples